 As a traditional book publisher, we obtain the majority of the titles we publish from the agents with whom we work with on a regular basis.
 Agents perform a valuable service as the initial filter in determining which titles have the quality and market viability required.
 Continue reading

 It’s the time of year when many of us tend to look back and think of what has happened and what we have accomplished.
-For WestBow, Thomas Nelson, and book publishing in general, 2012 has been a year of change and growth.
+For self-publishing and the book publishing in general, 2012 has been a year of change and growth.
 Continue reading